top of page

 EcoShrink’s shrink wrap is:

-• Made from virgin polyethylene for consistent strength
+• Made from virgin low-density polyethylene (LDPE) for consistent strength

-• Engineered for high durability to minimise tears and waste
+• Engineered for high durability to minimise tears, repairs and waste

-While our wrap is single-use due to how it’s installed and heat-sealed, recyclability ensures it avoids landfill wherever recycling infrastructure exists.
+While our wrap is single-use due to how it’s installed and heat-sealed, recyclability means it can be kept out of landfill where recycling infrastructure and recovery partners are in place

 Tip #2: Reduce Offcuts and Excess Waste